-No one may enter, use or occupy lands leased by GFP through state access programs for any purpose other than hunting unless they have permission from the landowner or any lessee of the land other than GFP.
+No one may enter, use, or occupy lands leased by GFP through state access programs for any purpose other than hunting unless they have permission from the landowner or any lessee of the land other than GFP.

 A person may enter, use, or occupy lands leased by GFP under the state for purposes of hunting under the following conditions:

-- " The person moves or travels only on foot. - " The conditions under which a person may enter, use, or occupy lands leased by GFP apply whether or not the state has jurisdiction to impose its hunting regulations on the person seeking to enter, use, or occupy the land.

-- " Landowner permission is required to trap on these areas. - " The same restrictions apply to land in CREP, except hunting and fishing are allowed on CREP without landowner permission.
+- " The person moves or travels only on foot. - " The conditions under which a person may enter, use, or occupy lands leased by GFP apply whether or not the state has jurisdiction to impose its hunting regulations on the person seeking to enter, use, or occupy the land. - " Landowner permission is required to night hunt these areas.
+Landowner permission is required to trap on these areas. - " The same restrictions apply to land in CREP, except hunting and fishing are allowed on CREP without landowner permission.

-YOUTH/APPRENTICE ACCOMPANIMENT
+YOUTH ACCOMPANIMENT

-A parent, guardian or responsible adult (at least 18 years old) must accompany youth under age 16 (under 18 for Youth Pheasant Season) while hunting.
+A parent, guardian or responsible adult (at least 18 years old) must accompany youth under age 16 while hunting.